rl27/Mercator/README.md

-# HyperViz
+# Mercator
 A tool for visualizing generative models in 3D hyperbolic space.

-In Visual Studio, add HyperViz/OpenGL/includes to the Include Directories under VC++ Directories in the project properties.
-Add HyperViz/OpenGL/lib to the Library Directories.
+In Visual Studio, add Mercator/OpenGL/includes to the Include Directories under VC++ Directories in the project properties.
+Add Mercator/OpenGL/lib to the Library Directories.
 Then, under Linker/Input/Additional Dependencies, add `glfw3.lib`.

 On Linux, install the following packages:
 ```